 Regardless of whether you have had surgery or a non-surgical procedure, you will need someone to drive you home and stay with you for at least the first 24 hours.

-You will be given aftercare instructions by your surgeon that are unique to your individual circumstances.
+In addition, you will be given aftercare instructions by your surgeon that are unique to your individual circumstances.
 It is very important for your bariatric surgery recovery that you follow these instructions carefully.
 These instructions may include directions regarding wound care, pain medication, bathing, walking to prevent blood clots, dietary restrictions, driving, as well as do’s and don’ts related to activities like lifting, household chores, etc.

 Patients who have undergone surgical weight loss procedures will have a longer and more involved recovery time than patients who have had a less invasive procedure.